 Here’s some great information on dive equipment if you really want to get ahead of the diving game while you’re in Tulum.

 See turtles in their natural habitats

-Tulum is for its diverse list of wildlife, and if you love all that nature has to offer, be sure to head over to Tulum whilst backpacking in Mexico.
+Tulum is known for its diverse list of wildlife, and if you love all that nature has to offer, head over to Tulum to see the turtles.